petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/working-with-liferay-search.md

 ### Search Blueprints

 Blueprints offer the ability to create targeted search results with the use of implicit search criteria.
 That is, automatically adding search criteria to a search query that is not part of what the user entered.
-A simple example might be boosting search results based geolocation and prioritizing certain results that are near in proximity to the user's IP address.
+A simple example might be boosting search results based on geolocation and prioritizing certain results that are closer in proximity to the user's IP address.

 ![Use blueprints to boost the results based on proximity.](./working-with-liferay-search/images/02.png)

-Modifying the search query itself typically requires developing custom code, but Blueprints offers this functionality without the need to deploy any code.
-Customization is done through a UI-based configuration.
+Modifying the search query itself typically requires developing custom code, but search blueprints can be configured right from Liferay's UI without the need to deploy any code.
 This makes it simple enough for even non-technical members to utilize blueprints.
-Some elements that can be configured are:
+Some ways blueprints might be leveraged are:

 * Boosting search results based on different criteria
 * Conditional search results based on certain keywords or categories
 * Limiting the search query based on different criteria
 * Hiding certain content and certain results

-We'll see a specific example of Clarity utilizing search blueprints in the last lesson.
+We'll see a specific example of Clarity utilizing search blueprints later in this module.

 ## Conclusion

-Now that you have an initial understanding of Liferay's search functionality, let's dive into Clarity's specific use cases and requirements.
+Now that you have an initial understanding of Liferay's search functionality, let's dive into Clarity's specific use cases.

 Next Up: [Understanding and Customizing Search Results Pages](./understanding-and-customizing-search-results-pages.md)